vk-cs/docs-public/docs/en/tools-for-using-services/account/service-management/project-settings/access-manage/access-manage.md

-Access control operations are available only to the following [roles](/en/tools-for-using-services/account/concepts/rolesandpermissions) of personal account: owner, superadministrator and user Administrator (IAM).
+Access control operations are available only to the following [roles](/en/tools-for-using-services/account/concepts/rolesandpermissions) of management console: owner, superadministrator and user Administrator (IAM).
 Viewing of project members is also available to the project administrator and viewer.

 ## Viewing project members

 <tabs>
 <tablist>
-<tab>Personal account</tab>
+<tab>Management console</tab>
 </tablist>
 <tabpanel>

-1. Go to VK Cloud [personal account](https://msk.cloud.vk.com/app/en).
+1. [Go to](https://msk.cloud.vk.com/app/en) VK Cloud management console.
 1. Click on the user's name in the header of the page.
 1. From the drop-down list, select **Manage access**.